m00racle/newPong/readme.md

 For now we will focus more on the collision detection to limit the object movements.
 The ball and the pads should adhere the collision limitations.

+There is one more thing when it comes to class.
+There is a construct to a class object written in Lua.
+Recommend to try this here is the [link to the file in GitHub](https://github.com/m00racle/hump/blob/master/class.lua).
+[ ] Just copy this class and use it into new file called class and then include it into main.lua [ ] Then modify all classes to use this construct.